ChloeZzzzz/IT-Project-eportfolio/README.md

 ##  MIT License

 This repository is under MIT license, which is chosen because of its liscence compatibility.
-Please refer to License.md for detail information.
+Please refer to LICENSE file for more detailed information.